-The McKinney-Vento Homeless Education Act ensures the education rights of children and youth experiencing a loss of housing due to economic hardship or similar reason.
-Students will have equal access to an appropriate public education and immediate enrollment which includes attending classes and participating fully in school programs and activities.
-The act defines displaced children and youth as individuals who lack a fixed, regular and adequate night time residence.
+The McKinney-Vento Homeless Education Act ensures the education rights of children and youth experiencing a loss of housing due to economic hardship or a similar reason.
+Students will have equal access to appropriate public education and immediate enrollment which includes attending classes and participating fully in school programs and activities.
+The act defines displaced children and youth as individuals who lack a fixed, regular, and adequate nighttime residence.

 Federal Programs - Title X - Homeless Education